wangxiaoyunanne/docs/source/hive_graphSage.html.md

  total time: 26634.360075 ms
 ```

-There is 1 OMP reference run on the CPU for each combination of <`feature-column`,
+There is 1 OMP reference run on the CPU for each combination of {`feature-column`,
-`num-children-per-source`, `num-leafs-per-child`>, with the timing reported after
+`num-children-per-source`, `num-leafs-per-child`}, with the timing reported after
 `CPU Reference elapsed`.
 There are 10 GPU runs for each combination of the
 previous three parameters, plus `batch-size`.
 The computation workload of the
 GPU runs are the same as the reference CPU run, with different batch sizes.
 The